MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/accessibility-utilities.md

 3. Select the font material associated with the asset and change the shader of the material in the inspector panel from *TextMeshPro/Mobile/Distance Field* (or whatever your current shader is) to *Graphics Tools/Text Mesh Pro*

-4. You can now turn on color inversion for the text.
-To do this, right click on the font material and select Graphics Tools > Accessibility > Toggle Text Color Inversion
+5. You can now turn on color inversion for the text.
+Right click on the font material and select **Graphics Tools > Accessibility > Toggle Text Color Inversion**

 ![Color Text Inversion Menu](images/AccessibilityUtilities/TextColorInversionToggler.png)